dpolitis/auto-1vyrain/README.md

 - Does it contain a patch for x230 FHD mod?
 Yes, choose X330, when asked.

 - What is the root password for the image?
-On the login prompt just type "root" an d press enter twice (empty pass).
+There is no autologin for failsafe reasons.
+On the login prompt just type "root" and press enter twice (empty pass).

+- Can I download 1vyprep images from Lenovo my self, also?
+Yes you can.
+Run the 1vyprep-get-roms.sh on the scripts folder.
+There is also a bat file to burn images (1vprep.bat), using a win x64 bootable cd.

+- Can I see the patches applied?
+Yes, see the patcher/patcher.sh script.